 Lopé National Park

-Lopé National Park is a vast expanse totalling 5,360km2.
-It is bordered by the majestic Ogooué to the north, the Offoué to the east, the du Chaillu Mountains in the south and the River Mingoué to the west.
-More than 1,500 plant species have been recorded here, of which 40 represent new species for Gabon.
-Lopé is also home to 412 of the 700 species of birds recorded in the country, including seven kinds of hornbills, three forest kingfishers and 11 nests of picathartes.
+Lopé National Park is a vast expanse totalling 485,000ha.
+Bordered by the majestic Ogooué to the north, the Offoué to the east, the du Chaillu Mountains in the south and the Mingoué River to the west, more than 1,500 plant species have been recorded here, of which 40 represent new species for Gabon.
+Lopé is also home to 412 of the 700 species of birds recorded in the country, including seven kinds of hornbill, three forest kingfishers and the vulnerable grey-necked picathartes.
 The largest known wild primate gathering – 1,350 mandrills in one great foraging group – was recorded here in 1996.
-Mandrills are particularly visible in the dry season (July–August), when they hang around in the north of the reserve for up to two weeks at a time.
-No-one knows yet why they gather in such large groups.
+Mandrills are particularly visible in the dry season (Jul–Aug), when they hang around in the north of the reserve for up to two weeks at a time.
+No-one knows why they gather in such large groups.

 The first thing to strike you as you arrive at Lopé is the dramatic patchwork landscape of open savannah and dense rainforest, perfect for tracking gorillas, chimpanzees and mandrills.

 Another reason for the survival of Lopé’s savannah areas is down to humans.
-Archaeological findings including early Stone-Age pebble tools, Stone Age arrowheads and Iron-Age petroglyphs indicate that people have been present in the Ogooué Valley for 400,000 years.
+Archaeological findings including early Stone-Age pebble tools, Stone-Age arrowheads and Iron Age petroglyphs indicate that people have been present in the Ogooué Valley for 400,000 years.
 Lopé is one of the oldest archaeological sites in Africa and remains of numerous prehistoric villages are still visible on savannah hilltops.
-It is likely that for these early inhabitants fire was the most usual device for controlling their environment and that by regularly burning the savannah areas, the encroachment of the forest was stalled.
+It is likely that fire was a key tool for these early inhabitants to control their environment and that by regularly burning the savannah areas, the encroachment of the forest was stalled.
 Burning is still used each dry season by the Ministère des Eaux et Forêts to ensure that the limits between forest and savannah are maintained.